Guide to Most Useful Bookmarklets for Chrome, Firefox, Safari, etc.

 Now that you know the benefits of using a bookmarklet and how easy it is to add one to your own browser bookmarks, let me share some of my favorite bookmarklets that are both useful and powerful:

-screenshots of web pages directly in the web browser that I can directly upload to Flickr, Blogger, Evernote and other online services.– This helps me capture
+Capture Screenshot - This helps me capture screenshots of web pages directly in the web browser that I can directly upload to Flickr, Blogger, Evernote and other online services.

-edit web pages as if I were editing some page on a open wiki.
-The changes are of course lost when you reload the page.– This bookmarklet help me
+Edit Website - This bookmarklet help me edit web pages as if I were editing some page on a open wiki.
+The changes are of course lost when you reload the page.

-printer friendly format.
+Tidy Read - This will reformat the current web page into a printer friendly format.
 It actually changes the default CSS style of a site and renders it again using the print stylesheet.
-Great for reading cluttered web pages.– This will reformat the current web page into a
+Great for reading cluttered web pages.

 Important: To add any of these bookmarklets in to your browser, just drag the highlighted link into your bookmarks bar.
 If you using Internet Explorer, right-click on the link and choose “Add to favorites.”